 Address: 11695 Donner Pass Rd., Truckee

 The Family Resource Center of Truckee serves as Truckee’s one-stop location for safety net and family strengthening services.
 Mission is to promote social and economic success in our community by providing education, mobilizing resources and advocating for change.
+They are joining forces with Tahoe Safe Alliance and two other nonprofits to better serve the community.

 Phone: (530) 477-3333